WCDM: Top 40 and rhythmic contemporary

+Sale to Family Life Ministries

+On June 30, 2026, Cumulus Media announced that it would sell WWKL and WLLF in Youngstown, Ohio, to Family Life Ministries for $2.25 million dollars, a sale that resulted in the end of the rhythmic CHR format on the frequency, as Family Life focuses on their Christian AC-formatted Family Life Network.

+On July 23, 2026, following the announcement of the sale, Cumulus began promoting a move of the HOT branding to translator W243BR (96.5 FM) in Harrisburg, which previously relayed WHGB.
+The translator is fed by 93.5 WTPA-FM's HD2 subchannel.
+The move marked the fourth FM frequency to carry the HOT brand in the Harrisburg market, following 92.1, 93.5, and 106.7.

+On August 26, 2026, at approximately 9:02 p.m., midway through "Ever Since U Left Me (I Went Deaf)" by French Montana & Max B, WWKL flipped from rhythmic contemporary "HOT 106.7" to the Family Life Network, where a partial station identification followed.
+The call sign was changed to WCDM on September 18, 2026.

 Signal note

-WWKL is short-spaced to four other Class B stations: WJFK-FM 106.7 The Fan (licensed to serve Manassas, Virginia), WWMX Mix 106.5 (licensed to serve Baltimore, Maryland), WCFT-FM Bigfoot Country (licensed to serve Bloomsburg, Pennsylvania), and WLTW-FM 106.7 Lite FM (licensed to serve New York City).
+WCDM is short-spaced to four other Class B stations: WJFK-FM 106.7 The Fan (licensed to serve Manassas, Virginia), WWMX Mix 106.5 (licensed to serve Baltimore, Maryland), WCFT-FM Bigfoot Country (licensed to serve Bloomsburg, Pennsylvania), and WLTW 106.7 Lite FM (licensed to serve New York City).

-WJFK-FM and WLTW-FM both operate on the same channel as WWKL.
-The distance between WWKL's transmitter and WJFK-FM's transmitter is 96 miles, while the distance between WWKL's transmitter and WLTW-FM's transmitter is 142 miles, as determined by FCC rules.
-The minimum distance between two Class B stations operating on the same channel according to current FCC rules is 150 miles.
+WJFK-FM and WLTW both operate on the same channel as WCDM.
+The distance between WCDM's transmitter and WJFK-FM's transmitter is 96 mi, while the distance between WCDM's transmitter and WLTW's transmitter is 142 mi, as determined by FCC rules.
+The minimum distance between two Class B stations operating on the same channel according to current FCC rules is 150 mi.

-WWMX and WCFT-FM both operate on 106.5 MHz, a first adjacent channel to WWKL.
-The distance between WWKL's transmitter and WWMX's transmitter is 58 miles, while the distance between WWKL's transmitter and WCFT-FM's transmitter is 61 miles, as determined by FCC rules.
-The minimum distance between two Class B stations operating on first adjacent channels according to current FCC rules is 105 miles.
+WWMX and WCFT-FM both operate on 106.5 MHz, a first adjacent channel to WCDM.
+The distance between WCDM's transmitter and WWMX's transmitter is 58 mi, while the distance between WCDM's transmitter and WCFT-FM's transmitter is 61 mi, as determined by FCC rules.
+The minimum distance between two Class B stations operating on first adjacent channels according to current FCC rules is 105 mi.